gaiaus/ICF/reform/Proposal.md

 c.
 Relevant audit findings, as deemed appropriate by ICF

 d.
-Additional information for comprehensive understanding of ICF operations.
+Additional information for comprehensive understanding of ICF operations

 3.2.3 In cases where certain information cannot be disclosed due to confidentiality constraints, the ICF shall: